 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
-With our qualified local partners, you can trust that your global workforce satisfies all local tax, social security, and immigration requirements in Germany.
+With our qualified local partners, you can trust that your global workforce meets Hungary’s local tax, social security, and immigration requirements.

 Hiring and Firing Workforce in Germany Guide

 Germany is one of the largest economies, a leader in the IT market with a remarkable competitive edge among European countries, and the global market at large is certainly worth attention, especially when it concerns the extension of business activities.
 Notwithstanding these good points, Germany is still considered one of the uneasy places to start business owing to the long and complicated protocols involved.
 To lessen this burden, Acumen International has set up a solution that will help any organization -small, medium, large, that wishes to expand to Germany succeed without having to set up their infrastructure in the country.
 This paper is written to guide you through the fundamental things you must know about operating a business in Germany.

 Employment Agreements in Germany